andrespat01/dtu_mlops_69/dtu_mlops_69/reports/README.md

 In terms of documentation, docstrings were used in functions.
 The aim was to strike a balance in documentation: not too brief to miss important details, but not excessive to overwhelm users.
 This follows the principle "Code tells you how; comments tell you why."

-Typing was used throughout all functions in the project to improve code clarity and reduce potential errors regarding the types of function arguments and return values, especially as the project grows.---
+Typing was used throughout all functions in the project to improve code clarity and reduce potential errors regarding the types of function arguments and return values, especially as the project grows. ---

 ## Version control